-The Nigeria economy recorded a real Gross Domestic Product (GDP) growth of 3.89 per cent year-on-year in the first quarter of 2026, reflecting an improvement over the 3.13 per cent growth posted in the corresponding period of 2025.
+The Nigerian economy recorded a real Gross Domestic Product (GDP) growth of 3.89 per cent year-on-year in the first quarter of 2026, reflecting an improvement over the 3.13 per cent growth posted in the corresponding period of 2025.

 The latest figures indicate stronger economic activity across key sectors, particularly agriculture and industry, despite global and domestic economic pressures.